CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/_index.md

 ---
 title: "Data"
 linkTitle: "Data"
-description: "This section includes all reference documentation for data types."
-weight: 10
+description: "Data types used for working with data stores such as SQL Server."
 ---